Argyrochosma chilensis

 Argyrochosma chilensis is a fern endemic to the Juan Fernández Islands off the coast of Chile.
 It has leathery, thrice-divided leaves with dark brown axes; the leaves are coated with white powder below.
-First described as a species in 1853, it was transferred to the new genus Argyrochosma (the "false cloak ferns") in 1987, recognizing their distinctness from the "cloak ferns" (Notholaena sensu stricto).
+First described as a species in 1853, it was transferred to the new genus Argyrochosma in 1987.

 Description

+Morphology

 Argyrochosma chilensis is a small epipetric fern.
 The rhizome is stout and upright.
 It bears thin, linear scales 3 mm long that terminate in a hair attached by a joint, of a bright brown color, with entire (toothless) margins.

-From it, the fronds arise in clumps.
+The fronds arise in clumps from the rhizome.
 From base to tip of leaf, they are 5 to 15 cm long.
 Of this length, about half is made up by the stipe (the stalk of the leaf, below the blade), which is round, a dark chestnut brown in color, and lacks scales and hairs.

 The leaf blades are ovate, broadest at the lowest or second pair of pinnae, with an acute (pointed) tip.
 They are tripinnate (cut into pinnae, pinnules, and pinnulets), typically bearing about five pairs of pinnae.
 The texture of the blade is leathery; the underside is densely covered in white farina (powder), which is absent from the upper side.
 The pinnae are ovate-lanceolate to ovate, attached to the rachis (leaf axis) by short stalks.
 Each pinna is tipped with a three-lobed, rhomboid (diamond-shaped) terminal pinnule; the other pinnules are cut into pinnulets, which are oblong, obtuse (blunt) at the tip, and are generally attached directly to the costule (pinnule axis), without stalks.
 They are not jointed at the base.

 The sori lie along the veins, in the one-third to one-fourth of the vein closest to the leaf edge.
 The leaf edges are curved under, but not otherwise modified into false indusia.
 Each sporangium contains 64 spores.
 The spores are covered with a network of raised crests, although portions of the surface lack elevated crests.

+Phytochemistry

+The white farina contains isonotholaenic acid, also found in A. dealbata, A. nivea and A. limitanea var. limitanea.